 Yes, absolutely.
 As long as you use a VPN compatible with your mobile device (all the ones in my list are), you can easily bypass blocks on your mobile phones and tablets.

 Can I use a free VPN to bypass VPN blocking?

-There are plenty of free VPNs out there, but I’d always recommend a premium vendor over a free one.
-As you’d expect, free often means limited, especially in terms of security protocols.
+There are plenty of free VPNs, but I'd always recommend a premium vendor over a free one.
+As you'd expect, free often means limited, especially regarding security protocols.

 Hardly any free VPNs can unblock sites like Netflix as they don't refresh their IP addresses regularly enough.
 They also hold back security measures, like kill switches, encryption levels, and no-logs policies, which could compromise your anonymity.